STAT545-UBC/STAT545-UBC-original-website/syllabus.md

   * Homework 08: Build a Shiny app.
   * Homework 09: Write an R package.
   * Homework 10: Get data from the web

+## Resources

+Here are some resources to learn more about each of the tools we're using.